Having problems with your solar installer?

 - File a claim with your lender or credit card issuer.

 If you have not received the goods and services expected for a financial transaction, your bank or credit card issuers may have a process to assist you in getting a payment cancelled or refunded.
 Check with their consumer protection division.
 In the case of a credit card transaction, you can dispute the charge.
+IMPORTANT: If your solar installer arranged your financing for you, your lender may have additional obligations and responsibilities to ensure your consumer rights are protected.

 - Make an insurance claim.